soulstenance/kulr/README.md

 `italic` - Puts text in italics
 `under` - Underlines text
 `blink` - Makes the text blink
-`blink2` - Also makes blinking text (Unsure if this is diffent from the above option in some terminals)
+`blink2` - Also makes blinking text (Unsure if this is different from the above option in some terminals)
 `reverse` - Reverses the background and text color
 `conceal` - Hides text but it can still be copied out and pasted